Lucky-dogz/English-speaking-practice-system/README.md

 # SiteProject_TalkWithYou

-Using LINE Bot (Flask) as the framework, the API functions of the back-end are connected in series, and the data is processed and sent back to the front-end.
+The original intention is to practice oral English, using LINE Bot(Flask) as the framework to identify the user's record, if the sound file is correct, the grammar will be recognized.
+If it is not correct,you can listen to the demonstration.

 Website Demos：
 https://talkwithyou.serveirc.com/